 The Perfumer’s Apprentice – Supplier of fine Aroma-Chemicals and Essential oils, as well as flavour ingredients.
 They are located in Scotts Valley, California.

-Creating Perfume – Run by Susan Lemmon, it is also a fine supplier of Aroma-Chemicals and Essential Oils.
+Creating Perfume – Also a fine supplier of Aroma-Chemicals and Essential Oils.
 Creating Perfume also offers perfumer’s alcohol in various sizes.
-Also located in California.
+Creating Perfume is currently undergoing a restructure as of end of 2020, which may create delays in response and shipping.

 Perfumer Supply House – Supplier of Aroma-Chemicals and Essential Oils, some which are difficult to find and not offered by the other two suppliers.
 Run by perfumer Christine Daley and located in Connecticut.